 COVID-19 spikes have taxed the global health workforce in unprecedented ways.
 In Jordan, the latest resurgence of COVID-19 cases – including moderate and severe cases – exposed a need for advanced training to enhance nurses’ skills and improve knowledge to provide care for critically ill patients with COVID-19.

 Explained Director of Aqaba Field Hospital, Dr. Kamal Hurani, “In the past waves of the pandemic, we experienced increased numbers of confirmed cases, yet a decrease in required critical care.
 Today, the number of total cases has dropped, yet cases requiring critical care have increased.”

-In collaboration with the Jordanian Ministry of Health’s Nursing Directorate, the USAID Health Services Quality Accelerator (HSQA) Activity offered two three-day training workshops from January 8-10 and January 11-13 on managing patients with moderate and severe COVID-19.
+In collaboration with the Jordanian Ministry of Health’s Nursing Directorate, the USAID Health Services Quality Accelerator Activity in Jordan offered two three-day training workshops from January 8-10 and January 11-13 on managing patients with moderate and severe COVID-19.

 Targeting Critical Care Thinking Skills

 The training aimed to equip frontline nurses caring for critically ill COVID-19 patients with evidence-based knowledge and best practices to strengthen the delivery of care in intensive care units.